Ledger-Donjon/ledger-donjon.github.io/_posts/2020-05-10-coldcard-pin-code.md

 ---
 layout: post
-title: Lit by Laser: PIN Code Recovery on Coldcard Mk2 Wallets
+title: "Lit by Laser: PIN Code Recovery on Coldcard Mk2 Wallets"
 summary: How the Donjon performed a PIN code recovery on a Coldcard Mk2 wallet.
 description: How the Donjon performed a PIN code recovery on a Coldcard Mk2 wallet.
 featured-img: coldcard-pin-code